ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ### Multiplexed Measurement (Test Method)

-Perform site-by-site measurements after applying the appropriate relay configuration for each site:
+Perform site-by-site measurements after applying the appropriate relay configuration for each site with the following example:

 ```csharp
 public static void OneInstrumentChannelToManySitesForOneDutPin(